The Setouchi Triennale 2019 is over,

 Where to stay during your time in the Setouchi area?

 You may be imagining yourself staying in a small minshuku on one of the islands and hopping onto the other islands for day trips and then returning to your minshuku at night.
 While it would be the perfect way to discover the area, it’s sadly one that is not too realistic.
 One of the effects of depopulation is that the islands have little to no ferry routes between each other.
 Some are being added during the festival, but overall, it’s just not a practical way to experience the Triennale.

 A better and easier option is to stay in Takamatsu during your time in the area.
 Takamatsu is pretty much the “center” of the Triennale as it’s the only place that has direct access to almost all art islands (with the exception of Inujima).
 It’s also the place that has the most lodging options, restaurants and more.

 That being said, if you are a champion at planning trips, and are fluent in Japanese, an interesting option is to sleep on a different island every night; spending the day on one island, sleeping there, moving on to the next island in the morning, sleeping there and so on.
 It’ll be hard work planning it beforehand, as you’ll have to find and make as many reservations as islands you want to visit, but it will be worth it.
 It would also allow you to discover the islands by night (don’t expect a crazy nightlife) and experience amazing sunsets and/or sunrises.

 Should I get a “Triennale Passport”?

-It all depends on how long you’re going to stay and, more important, how many artworks you’re planning on visiting.
+It all depends on how long you’re going to stay and, more importantly, how many artworks you’re planning on visiting.